Summary

 Where Visuals Help Text-Heavy Plans

-Financial sections are great places to use graphs and charts to tell the story of your business.
-Even the most text-focused fields benefit from clear financial visuals.
+Financial sections are excellent places to use graphs and charts to tell the story of your business.
+Even the most text-focused industries benefit from clear financial visuals.

-Research shows that presenters who use visual aids are 43 percent more effective in getting people to do what they want.
+Presenters who use visual aids are 43 percent more effective in getting people to take action.
 This applies to business plan presentations too.

-Smart placement of visuals matters most.
+Planned placement of visuals matters most.
 Financial estimates work better as charts, but the assumptions behind those numbers need written explanations.
-Market review benefits from graphs, but regulatory compliance sections should stay mostly text.
+Market review benefits from graphs, but regulatory compliance sections should remain primarily text.

-A 2024 study of successful business plans found that winning plans used visuals in exactly four areas: financial estimates.
-Organizational charts, market size data, and competitive positioning.
-All other sections remained primarily text-based.
+Winning business plans use visuals in exactly four areas: financial estimates, organizational charts, market size data, and competitive positioning.
+All other sections remain primarily text-based.

 Section-by-Section Approach